 Like I said earlier though, the grind gets kind of tiring.

-Nintendo is this handsome rogue that I keep falling in and out of love with.
-It'll be a while since we've last seen each other, and they'll catch my eye, and the next thing I know we're hooking up.
+Nintendo is this sexy femme fatale that I keep falling in and out of love with.
+It'll be a while since we've last seen each other, and she'll catch my eye, and the next thing I know we're hooking up.
 I'm talking sweaty, steamy, in the corner.
 At first we're just catching Pokemon, but then they show me Majora's Mask 3D and it's like I have a window into this magical world that I only ever dreamed of when I was a child.

 One week later, I'm browsing through the virtual console, realizing there's no GBA games on there, and thinking that maybe this relationship doesn't have long-term potential.